-- Get a list of example words.
-Bonus points if it's a set of examples for each letter/sound of the alphabet, since you'll be able to turn those words into spelling flashcards.
-You might be able to show your tutor the alphabet you're working off of and have them come up with example words on the spot.
+- Create or find a list of example words.
+What works best is having a set of examples for each letter/sound of the alphabet, since you'll be able to turn those words into spelling flashcards.

-- Now create minimal pairs from your teacher's recordings where your goal is to know whether the teacher is saying the word correctly or incorrectly.
+- Create minimal pairs from your recording.
+The goal is to be able to confidently tell whether your teacher is saying the word correctly or incorrectly.

 Note: There is a guide at the bottom of http://fluent-forever.com/chapter3/ to using the free audio program Audacity to create individual sound files out of your recordings.